SynaMan, PCI Compliance and SSL Vulnerability Scan Ratings

 PCI Compliance and SynaMan Online File Sharing

 In the search of online sharing, security has become increasingly important.
-With all the 'gates of recent, iCloudgate and other hacking scandals who feels safe with their personal data online?
-Further, if you're a professional company who needs to secure and share client's sensitive data a digital security breach is just as compromising and rebuilding your reputation can be costly.
+With all the malicious attacks such as, iCloudgate and other hacking scandals, fewer users feel safe with their personal data online Further, if you're a professional company who needs to secure and share client's sensitive data a digital security breach is just as compromising and rebuilding your reputation can be costly.

 Enter PCI compliance.
 This set of standards is one to help others trust that you have taken the necessary steps to make sure your online presence is safe for others to use.
 For complete documentation, please see the following link: